fengjixuchui/HyperVisor-Injector/README.md

 - IAT dumper
 - Dump EAC + BE Drivers
 - Anti-Cheat Emulator ( allowing you to do anything you want practically )
+- have a full private source code ( nothing public )

 ## Questions ?